Master-PLC/HoRA/README.md

-# MoLA
+# SRP
-official implementation of "MoLA: Overcoming the Expressiveness Bottleneck in Multi-Step Time Series Forecasting"
+official implementation of "On the Necessity of Step-Specific Representation Learning for Multi-Step Forecasting"